Unheard facts about the infamous Dharavi Slums

 Pickers all over Mumbai look for plastic scraps to sell to Dharavi locals.
 These slum residents break down plastic, sort it, wash it, dry it, and transform it into little plastic pellets, which are then delivered to plastic producers for recycling.

 Workers in Dharavi also recycle metal by cleaning and crushing old auto components and paint cans before reselling them to metal producers.
-Workers develop new machinery that assists in crushing the raw aluminum down the small alleyways of Dharavi.
-The recycled metal is transformed into machines and automobile engines, that are used by workers of other businesses.
+Workers develop new machinery that assists in crushing the raw aluminium down the small alleyways of Dharavi.
+The recycled metal is transformed into machines and automobile engines, which workers in other businesses use.

 Dharavi is incredibly creative and inventive.

-Dharavi is vibrant, unique, and creative in ways unimaginable.
-It has an art room aimed to inspire the youngsters of Dharavi to discover reading and art.
-It features exhibitions and courses that use art to empower disadvantaged children and women.
-Dharavi Art Room welcomes contributions of books, stationery, toys, and other items.
-They also hold many fundraising activities, so keep an eye out for those.
+Dharavi is vibrant, unique, and creative in unimaginable ways.
+Its art room aims to inspire the youngsters of Dharavi to discover reading and art.
+The room features exhibitions and courses that use art to empower disadvantaged children and women.
+The Dharavi Art Room welcomes contributions of books, stationery, toys, and other items.
+It also holds many fundraising activities, so keep an eye out for those.

-Design Museum Dharavi is a unique exhibition facility in the center of Dharavi.
+Design Museum Dharavi is a unique exhibition facility in the centre of Dharavi.
 This spot highlights Dharavi inhabitants’ abilities.
-It showcases local items while providing a forum for the creators to empower and build their businesses and livelihood.
+It showcases local items while providing a forum for creators to empower themselves and build their businesses and livelihoods.

 Dharavi residents have left no stone unturned!
 Dharavi is home to many famous break dancers, beatboxers, and rappers.
 As a result, the slum has developed a strong hip-hop culture, making it a significant contributor to the entertainment sector.